Richard J. Finkmoore - California Western

 B.A.
 Stanford University (with Distinction; Phi Beta Kappa)

-Property I & II, Environmental Law (U.S.), International Environmental Law, The Environmental Law of NAFTA, and Environmental Law Seminar.
+Property I & II, Environmental Law (U.S.), International Environmental Law, and Environmental Law Seminar.
 [Course Descriptions]

 Professor Finkmoore's interest in environmental issues began in law school, where he was publications director of the Stanford Environmental Law Society and interned with the Natural Resources Defense Council.
 He later clerked for Justice Robert Utter of the Washington Supreme Court and was an assistant attorney general for the State of Washington.
 Professor Finkmoore practiced law for ten years, including seven years as partner in a law firm handling a variety of civil matters with an emphasis in real estate and land-use law.